Companies propose immigration detention centers for Midwest

 Some of the proposals submitted to ICE include several that have already gained attention.
 They include a CoreCivic proposal to build a detention center in Elkhart County, Indiana, that was withdrawn earlier this year in the face of local opposition, and proposals by MTC for facilities in Evanston, Wyoming, and Hopkins Park, Illinois.

 It is not clear if or when ICE will move forward with contracts for additional detention centers.
-Agency officials did not immediately respond to a request for comment Friday from the AP.
+Agency officials did not respond to a request for comment from the AP.

 With President Donald Trump's administration pledging to go after people in the country illegally, ICE has increased arrests in the interior of the country by 40 percent during the first part of 2017.
 To keep pace, the agency published a notice last fall seeking "multiple possible detention sites" within 180 miles (290 kilometers) of the four cities.
 But Congress declined to approve a funding request this year to expand capacity from about 40,000 immigrants to more than 51,000.